stuartleeks/virtual-kubelet-workshop-building-a-provider/labs/lab-01/README.md

 If everything is working then you should see the pod shown in the web UI, and in `kubectl get pods` output.

-If your output looks like the output below then you need to set the pod status.
+If your output looks like the output below then you need to set the pod status to let Kubernetes know that you  have received the request and are running the pod.

 ```bash
 NAME                          READY     STATUS           RESTARTS   AGE